russellgordon/teaching/src/site/notes/Current Courses/Grade 10 Introduction to Computer Studies/Section 2/Thread 2/Day 10.md

 #### To-do items
 *Before our next class...*

-- [ ] Be certain you complete item 1 from the agenda, and do your best to complete the exercise from item 2.
+- [ ] Be certain you complete item 2 from the agenda (Blur poster), and do your best to complete the exercise from item 3 (Ramones poster).
 	- Share update(s) [on Spaces](https://ca.spacesedu.com/) to show your progress.
 	- Remember to include screenshots!